Adsum Insights Blog

 This deeper drive can manifest in different forms, such as pushing for more money or more mastery or social status.
 But make no mistake, achieving a sense of worthiness is what is driving the bus.

-Fundamentally changing how you lead is going to require some serious soul-scrapping and what is likely to be an extended encampment outside your comfort zone.
+Fundamentally changing how you lead is going to require some serious soul-scraping and what is likely to be an extended encampment outside your comfort zone.
 It would be wise to get crystal-clear on what's at stake..."the Why"...before embarking.

 Inquiries About the Prime Directive